alanCWD/ShipSwift/replit.md

 - Comprehensive find-and-replace across frontend, backend, and documentation

 **Rate Markup System (October 2025 - New Feature):**
-- Implemented comprehensive rate markup system to apply profit margins to ShipTime API rates
+- Implemented comprehensive rate markup system to apply profit margins to ShipTime API rates (backend only)
 - Created RateMarkupService that queries carrier-specific markup rules from database
 - Default 15% markup applied when no carrier-specific rule exists
 - Markup applied to base rates only (excluding taxes) for accurate comparison